 Do you currently employ any number of full-time remote employees?
 Perhaps these are employees who started as the COVID-19 pandemic began, or maybe they’re tenured employees who recently transitioned to remote work.
 Whatever the case might be, your organization likely isn’t the only one who has seen an increase in their full-time remote employees.
 In fact, just prior to the pandemic, between 2005 and 2018, organizations throughout the country saw an increase of 173% in the number of remote employees.
 It wasn’t even a safety concern between those years, but now the pandemic has made remote work a necessity for employers to consider.
-Luckily for organizations, there are a handful of benefits that remote employees bring.
-Saving money through lower overhead costs and a smaller operational footprint, for example.
+Luckily for organizations, there are a handful of benefits that remote employees bring and there are tools to manage remote employees to help everything go smoothly.

 With these benefits comes a bit of additional risk and challenges, though.
 One of the toughest challenges managers must overcome is adapting their managerial style to their remote employees.
 The inability to interact face-to-face makes managing employees a bit more difficult for some managers.
 Ensuring that each employee is held accountable can also become more difficult as a result of these employees working remotely.
 Employees may also face some challenges as a result of this transition.
 For example, they may have trouble effectively collaborating with their team members or other departments.
 They may also have feelings of isolation depending on how long they work from home without much interaction.